promixmart/xstreamer/README.md

-# 🔥🔥 Live365 Streaming App.
+#  An Up to date version of this amazing flutter Streaming App found on github.

-An Amazing Live365 Streaming App That Does It All with multiple features built with flutter and dart.
+An Amazing Streaming App That Does It All with multiple features built with flutter and dart.

 Star⭐ the repo if you like what you see😉.